 “Ray!
 RAY!
 Doorbell!”

-She knew he was up there in his bedroom, but she didn't hear the characteristic elephant-stampede sound as he hurtled downstairs to the door.
-She was worried about her son; he had become sulky and withdrawn, and that wasn't like him.
-He could be boorish and bad mannered, and ever since he'd turned thirteen which was eight years ago now, he'd been a typical boy: loud, smelly and with a sense of humour which seemed to revolve around bodily functions.
-His room had a permanent rather disturbing odour composed of foetid clothing discarded on the floor, unwashed bed linen, and other less identifiable esters.
-She could cope with all that, she even found it endearing like a puppy that was not quite house-trained.
-But recently he'd changed, and she had begun to find his clothes from one day in the laundry basket the next, resulting in a visible floor space in his bedroom that she would be able to vacuum.
-That should have been delightful but instead it worried her.
+She knew he was up there, in his bedroom, but she didn't hear the characteristic elephant-stampede sound as he hurtled downstairs to the door.
+She was worried about her son, he had become sulky and withdrawn, and that wasn't like him.
+He could be boorish and bad-mannered, and ever since he'd turned thirteen, which was eight years ago now, he'd been a typical boy, loud, smelly and with a sense of humour which seemed to revolve around bodily functions.
+His room had a permanent rather disturbing odour, composed of fetid clothing discarded on the floor, unwashed bedlinen, and other less identifiable esters.
+She could cope with all that, she even found it endearing, like a puppy that was not quite house-trained.
+But he'd changed, quite suddenly, and for the first time she found his clothes from yesterday in the laundry basket today, resulting in a visible floor space in his bedroom that she could vacuum.
+That should have been delightful, but instead it worried her.
 Along with his new-found tidiness came a new despondency, almost desperation.
 It wasn't right.
 Perhaps it was her fault.
 Had she nagged him too much about his room?

 The doorbell rang a second time, and she sighed and dried her hands on her apron as she walked to the door.